Food and Drug Administration

 Gaviscon®.
 Gaviscon® is an OTC product that has been marketed since September 1970.
 The active ingredients in this product, aluminum hydroxide and magnesium trisilicate, were reviewed by the Agency's OTC Antacid Panel and were considered to be safe and effective ingredients (Category I) by that Panel.
 However, the tablet failed to pass the antacid test that is required of all antacid products.
 The Agency, therefore, placed the tablet in Category III for lack of effectiveness.
 A full NDA with clinical studies was submitted by Marion Laboratories, Inc., and approved by FDA on December 9, 1983.
 Gaviscon®’s activity in treating reflux acidity is made possible by the physical-chemical properties of the inactive ingredients, sodium bicarbonate and alginic acid.
 Therefore, all ANDAs that cite Gaviscon® tablets as the reference listed drug must contain the inactive ingredients sodium bicarbonate and alginic acid.
 A full NDA will be required to support the effectiveness of the drug product if different inactive ingredients are to be substituted for sodium bicarbonate or alginic acid or if different proportions of these ingredients are to be used.

-Accordingly, FDA provides the following chart, which identifies (1) a reference listed drug for each therapeutic equivalence in the Orange Book and (2) and the reference standard products in the Active Section of the Orange Book.18
+Accordingly, FDA provides the following chart, which identifies (1) a reference listed drug for each therapeutic equivalence code in the Orange Book and (2) and the reference standard products in the Active Section of the Orange Book.19

 - Therapeutic equivalence has been established between products that have the same AB+number therapeutic equivalence code (i.e. AB1, AB2, AB3 or AB4).

 - More than one therapeutic equivalence code may apply to some products.
 One common therapeutic equivalence code indicates therapeutic equivalence between products.
-For example, Unithroid has been assigned therapeutic equivalence codes AB1, AB2, and AB3 therefore Unithroid tablets are considered therapeutically equivalent to other levothyroxine sodium products of the same strength with these therapeutic equivalence codes.
+For example, Unithroid has been assigned therapeutic equivalence codes AB1, AB2, and AB3, and therefore, Unithroid tablets are considered therapeutically equivalent to other levothyroxine sodium products of the same strength with these therapeutic equivalence codes.

 |TE Code||Proprietary Name||Applicant||Strength||Appl No||RLD||RS|